 In order to de-register from the Institute there is a Deregistration form which a student must complete which is available from the Part-time Student Helpdesk.
 Click on the Deregistration and Deferral tab above for information on how to Deregister.

-Refunds may only be made following submission of a completed Refund Form available here or from the Part-time Student Helpdesk
+Refunds may only be made following submission of a completed Refund Form available from the Part-time Student Helpdesk

-Refunds are processed in line with WIT's finance policy.
+Refunds are processed in line with the SETU finance policy.

 Please Note that if you have registered for a course and cannot attend classes you will need to: